Previous

 The disappearance and fragmentation of habitats due to human activities - deforestation and the draining of wetlands for agriculture, urbanization, and the establishment of industries - poses the greatest threat to animal and plant species.

 Other threats include overexploitation (overfishing and excessively intensive hunting) and pollution.
 Also, non-native species introduced by humans can pose a threat.
-Furthermore, climate change is playing an increasingly significant role.
+Furthermore, climate change plays an increasingly significant role.

 Specifications